sciapp/gr/lib/grm/grplot/README.md

 # marginalheatmap

 This plot type converts the data into a marginalheatmap.
-A marginalheatmap is a combination of a heatmap and either step plots or histograms.
+A marginalheatmap is a combination of a heatmap and either stairs plots or histograms.
 With those extra plots some parts of the heatmap data are displayed in vertical and horizontal direction at the margins of the heatmap.

 The expected data is a matrix.
 Each element of the matrix is displayed according to its position inside the matrix.
 These elements are interpreted as values in x- and y-direction.